"Very easy to use. I'm very happy and I highly recommend Will Hero."

 A Step by Step Guide for creating a legally valid Will in Victoria (including online wills).

 Create a legal Will to protect your assets and loved ones.
 Under the Wills Act 1997 (Vic), anyone over 18 with testamentary capacity can draft a Will.
-If you are ready to make your Will in Victoria, this guide explains each step—from writing your Will to signing it with valid witnesses—so you can feel confident that others will follow your final wishes.
+This guide explains each step—from writing your Will to signing it with valid witnesses—so you can feel confident that others will follow your final wishes.

 A Will is an important legal document that explains how you distribute your property after death.
 It also lets you make crucial decisions about your family’s future.
 Beyond transferring assets like property and money, a Will allows you to name guardians for your minor children, which safeguards their well-being if you can no longer care for them.
 Without a Will, the state of Victoria decides how to divide your estate, which may not align with your wishes.